-Evaluation Criteria Response No. Modify, destroy, remove or isolate The maximum loss of 277.3 ha of potential foraging habitat is considered to have a low to or decrease the negligible impact on the species given the landscape context which offers large, continuous availability or patches of remnant vegetation in protected areas to the north and west, and in low-lying quality of habitat to coastal areas to the east.
-This species is unlikely to rely on the potential habitat contained the extent that the within the Study Area given its location relative to known roosts, occurring at a distance species is likely to greater than the average nightly foraging commute (with the exception of small areas of decline potential habitat within the access road corridor).
+Evaluation Criteria Response Modify, destroy, remove or isolate or decrease the availability or quality of habitat to the extent that the species is likely to decline No. The maximum loss of 277.3 ha of potential foraging habitat is considered to have a low to negligible impact on the species given the landscape context which offers large, continuous patches of remnant vegetation in protected areas to the north and west, and in low-lying coastal areas to the east.
+This species is unlikely to rely on the potential habitat contained within the Study Area given its location relative to known roosts, occurring at a distance greater than the average nightly foraging commute (with the exception of small areas of potential habitat within the access road corridor).
 Further, this species is highly mobile and known to fly over cleared or modified environments and as such clearing associated with the Project would not result in isolation of habitat.
 The removal of habitat contained within the Disturbance Footprint is therefore unlikely to modify, destroy, remove or isolate or decrease the availability or quality of habitat to the extent that the species is likely to decline.
-Result in invasive No. species that are Both weed and pest species were recorded throughout the field survey program.
-However, harmful to a invasive species are not a known threat to the grey-headed flying-fox in any capacity. vulnerable species Nonetheless, the Project will employ best practice control methods for weeds and pests and becoming is unlikely to introduce or exacerbate weeds or pests beyond existing levels.
-Therefore, the established in the Project is unlikely to result in the establishment of invasive species in grey-headed flying-fox vulnerable species' habitat. hahitat Introduce disease No. that may cause the There is very little information available on the impact of disease on Australian flying-fox species to decline populations, including grey-headed flying-foxes.
-Australian flying-foxes including the greyheaded flying-fox are natural reservoirs for at least three zoonotic diseases including Australian Bat Lyssavirus, Hendra virus and Menangle virus.
+Result in invasive species that are harmful to a vulnerable species becoming established in the vulnerable species' habitat No. Both weed and pest species were recorded throughout the field survey program.
+However, invasive species are not a known threat to the grey-headed flying-fox in any capacity.
+Nonetheless, the Project will employ best practice control methods for weeds and pests and is unlikely to introduce or exacerbate weeds or pests beyond existing levels.
+Therefore, the Project is unlikely to result in the establishment of invasive species in grey-headed flying-fox habitat.
+Introduce disease that may cause the species to decline No. There is very little information available on the impact of disease on Australian flying-fox populations, including grey-headed flying-foxes.
+Australian flying-foxes including the grey-headed flying-fox are natural reservoirs for at least three zoonotic diseases including Australian Bat Lyssavirus, Hendra virus and Menangle virus.
 The incidence of Lyssavirus in the species is low (<1 %).
 The Project is highly unlikely to facilitate the spread of zoonotic diseases.
-In the unlikely event that an injured individual is located, an authorised and vaccinated wildlife rescuer will be engaged.
-The Project will employ best practice biosecurity measures during construction and operation.
+In the unlikely event that an injured individual is located, an authorised and vaccinated wildlife rescuer w be engaged.
+The Project will employ best practice biosecurity measures during constructio and operation.
 Based on this, it is considered unlikely the Project will introduce disease that may cause the species to decline.
-Interfere No. substantially with As defined in the National Recovery Plan for Grey-headed Flying-fox Pteropus poliocephalus, the recovery of the recovery objectives for this species include: species development of a robust estimate of an increasing population trend an improved understanding of habitat critical to the survival of the species an increase in protection of habitat critical to the survival of the species and nationally important camp sites implementation of effective habitat restoration projects a reduction of conflict between people and flying-foxes in residential areas through investment in household mitigation measures greater uptake of crop netting under subsidy schemes
+Interfere substantially with the recovery of the species No. As defined in the National Recovery Plan for Grey-headed Flying-fox Pteropus poliocephalus, recovery objectives for this species include: development of a robust estimate of an increasing population trend an improved understanding of habitat critical to the survival of the species an increase in protection of habitat critical to the survival of the species and nationally important camp sites implementation of effective habitat restoration projects a reduction of conflict between people and flying-foxes in residential areas through investment in household mitigation measures greater uptake of crop netting under subsidy schemes